 “For the first time in our nation’s history, American working families are receiving monthly tax relief payments to help pay for essentials like doctor’s visits, school supplies, and groceries,” Treasury Secretary Janet L. Yellen said in a brief statement Wednesday night.
 “This major middle-class tax relief and step in reducing child poverty is a remarkable economic victory for America – and also a moral one.”

-If approved, the assistance would play an outsized role in Black and brown households, which have been disproportionately affected by the coronavirus and subsequent economic fallout from the pandemic.
+The new, expanded child tax credit will likely provide an outsized boost to the Black and brown households disproportionately affected by the coronavirus and subsequent economic fallout from the pandemic.

-The proposed American Family Act has the potential of reducing child poverty.
-Included as a part of President Biden’s recovery plan announced last month, experts from Columbia University found that expanding the tax credit along with other proposed measures would reduce child poverty by more than 51%.
+Included as a part of Biden’s recovery plan announced in January, experts from Columbia University found that expanding the tax credit along with other proposed measures would reduce child poverty by more than 51%.

-Like the stimulus payments, the IRS would issue monthly checks based on the child’s age and the filer’s income.
+Like the stimulus payments, the IRS will issue monthly checks based on the child’s age and the filer’s income.
 This would provide families with immediate relief instead of having to wait to file taxes.
 Single parents earning up to $75,000 and couples earning up to $150,000 would be eligible for the full amount.
-Child tax payments would be available to families for a year.

-Currently, the child tax credit gives families a credit up to $2,000 per child under age 17.
-In cases where the credit is more than the amount owed, families have their refund capped at up to $1,400 per child.
+Prior to the new, expanded child tax credit taking effect on Thursday, the previous version gave families a credit up to $2,000 per child under age 17.
+In cases where the credit was more than the amount owed, families had their refund capped at up to $1,400 per child.

 Statistics show that the pandemic has hurt Black and brown communities more than others, making the need for financial assistance exponentially pressing for them.
 Not only are Black people dying from the coronavirus at nearly three times the amount as white people but Black unemployment remains the highest of any group.